wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 - paper

 The goal of the presentation is to explain what you did so everyone can learn from your experience.

+## Philosophy

+Student led projects are just that __student led__.

+Teachers should act as mentors - providing a framework and allowing students to run their own projects how they want to run them.
+It's ok if student deviate from the framework or students projects don't work out as planned, that's part of the learning experience.

+Ways to mentor:

+- Ask questions and having students explain what they are doing often this is enough for students to realize they may be missing something.
+- Wait for students to ask for help or resources - part of being student led is allowing students to figure things out on their own.